hbvj99/EPAAirPollution/README.md

 ## Data

 PM2.5, Ozone informations are available in the dataset.
-This is a historical dataset measure by a live stations, fetch into the CSV document.
+This is a historical dataset measured by live stations, fetch into the CSV document.
 The measuring scale is one hour.

 ### Categories